Go Back

 Snow, ice to continue to hang on

-On the colder side of this storm, the heaviest of snow east of the Rockies will be over the Canadian Prairies, but some accumulating snow will fall in a narrow band that extends into part of the Great Lakes region and the Northeast.
+On the colder side of this storm, the heaviest snow east of the Rockies will be over the Canadian Prairies, but some accumulating snow will fall in a narrow band that extends into part of the Great Lakes region and the Northeast.

 In the Central states, the heaviest snow, where a general 6-12 inches is forecast, will extend from the northern part of North Dakota to the northern part of Minnesota.

-Severe weather threat to increase on Wednesday, Thursday
+Severe weather threat to increase Thursday

 South of the ice, rounds of rain and even thunderstorms are expected.

 As a second, and likely stronger, storm rolls across the North Central states from Wednesday to Thursday, the likelihood of severe weather will be significantly higher.
+Thursday's severe weather threat includes the potential for multiple tornadoes.

 "If this pans out the way we are concerned for severe weather on Thursday, it could be a nasty spring snap back in an area that was adversely affected by snow and ice in recent weeks," AccuWeather Chief Meteorologist Jon Porter said.

-The combination of an ongoing thaw and rain over portions of the Upper Midwest, the central Appalachians and parts of the Northeast will increase the potential for ice jams and ice jam flooding with the two storms this week.
+The combination of an ongoing thaw and rain over portions of the Midwest, the central Appalachians and parts of the Northeast will increase the potential for ice jams and ice jam flooding with the two storms this week.

 Above-freezing temperatures during the day and below-freezing temperatures at night, for the most part, have allowed a more gradual thaw to occur up until this week.